minetest-mods/technic/manual.md

 blocks, so several latex lumps can be extracted from a tree in one visit.

 Raw latex isn't used directly.
 It must be vulcanized to produce finished rubber.
-This can be performed by simply cooking the latex, with each latex lump producing one lump of rubber.
-If you have an extractor, however, the latex is better processed there: each latex lump will produce three lumps of rubber.
+This can be performed by alloying the latex with coal dust.

 ### metal ###